phurwicz/hover/README.md

 ----

-`Hover` is a **machine teaching** library that enables smooth and effective supervision.
-In other words, it's an interface where you _hover_ over and label your data.. differently.
+`Hover` is a **machine teaching** library that enables intuitive and effecient supervision.
+In other words, it provides a map where you _hover_ over and label your data... differently.
 For instance, you can:

 -   [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/phurwicz/hover-binder/master?urlpath=/proxy/5006/app-simple-annotator) :seedling: annotate an intuitively selected group of data points at a time
 -   [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/phurwicz/hover-binder/master?urlpath=/proxy/5006/app-snorkel-annotator) :whale: cross-check with Snorkel-based distant supervision